educoay/IoT-Node32s-wifi_scoreboard/README.md

 ## About the Project

-* Scores are manipulated thru the browser by opening the NodeMCU's assigned IP address.
+* Scores are manipulated thru the browser by accessing the NodeMCU's assigned IP address.

 * This project uses the 74HC595 (shift register) to drive six (3 each team) 7-segments (42 pins)